WajahatAliAbid/zqs/README.md

 # Zqs
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://opensource.org/licenses/)

-Zen extensions for AWS SQS.
-This commandline extends aws sqs cli to make it easier to send messages to a queue.
+Zqs makes it easier to send messages to the Amazon SQS.
+Just provide it file or directory containing the file and watch it run the file(s) seamlessly

 ## Installation